Beginner’s Boxing Gear Checklist: Everything You Actually Need

 Good gear helps you:

-• Train safely and effectively
+• Train safely and effectively.

-• Avoid unnecessary strain on your hands and joints
+• Avoid unnecessary strain on your hands and joints.

-• Build better habits from day one
+• Build better habits from day one.

-• Stay consistent (because the right gear makes training more enjoyable)
+• Stay consistent (because the right gear makes training more enjoyable).

-If you’re unsure where to begin, this beginners boxing gear checklist lays out the core items that every new boxer should start with
+If you’re unsure where to begin, this beginner’s boxing gear checklist lays out the core items that every new boxer should start with.

 Beginners Boxing Gear Checklist: Must-Have Items